TheMariday/marimapper/README.md

-### Marimapper uses your webcam to map addressable LEDs to 3D space!
+### Marimapper can use your webcam to map addressable LEDs to 3D space!

 ![](docs/images/reconstruct_with_normals_and_strips.png)